PalaashAgrawal/STUPD/README.md

 ## How to access the dataset?

-Currently, the STUPD dataset is not publically accessible (awaiting reviews).
-But you can view 50 examples from each category in [this google drive link](https://drive.google.com/drive/folders/178Gctqf-6kExJ6nfjdZGT_W_uW99vNEz?usp=sharing).
+The STUPD dataset is available in the form of zip files in  [this google drive link](https://drive.google.com/drive/folders/178Gctqf-6kExJ6nfjdZGT_W_uW99vNEz?usp=sharing).
+The total size of the dataset is 959 GB.
+For convenience, the dataset has been divided into multiple zip files, each not exceeding 3GB.

-The entire dataset will be available soon.
+For reviewers, and to get a quick sense of the STUPD dataset, you can view 50 examples from each category in [this google drive link](https://drive.google.com/drive/folders/178Gctqf-6kExJ6nfjdZGT_W_uW99vNEz?usp=sharing).

 ## Generating the dataset